danae/hku-makerskills/README.md

 * Depending on those two temperature variables (and possibly other weather variables) the device outputs algorithmic music.
 * The device has a LCD display to indicate its state in a visual way.

+A very handy website is [pinout.xyz](https://pinout.xyz/), which displays a RPi pinout with all harware and GPIO pin numbers and other useful information.

 ### Research about API integration

 For the outside temperature I use the [current weather API of openweathermap.org](http://openweathermap.org/current).
 I created a Python script to get the data, using the `requests` package: